 Move Over, 'Despacito.'
 These Videos Also Ruled YouTube In 2017

 By now, most of the world has caught wind of "Despacito," from Puerto Rican singers Luis Fonsi and Daddy Yankee.
-The mostly Spanish-language hit topped the Billboard charts. and according YouTube Rewind's latest list of most popular videos, it was also crowned as the most-watched YouTube video of 2017 — nay, of all time — with 4.7 billion views.
+The mostly Spanish-language hit topped the Billboard charts and, according to YouTube Rewind's latest list of most popular videos, was also crowned as the most-watched YouTube video of 2017 — nay, of all time — with 4.7 billion views.

 But break out YouTube's top videos by country and you'll find a very different picture of what's popular.
 In Kenya, it's a dancing president.
 In Thailand, a singing oyster (yes, you read that right).

 This month, YouTube Rewind released its list of top 10 videos for some 40 different countries.
-The videos are ranked not only by view count, but also by how much they're liked, commented on, shared and how much time viewers spent watching them.
+The videos are ranked not only by view count but also by how much they're liked, commented on, shared and how much time viewers spent watching them.

 Here are a few of our favorite videos from the places we cover in our blog.